-The Port of Vancouver jurisdiction spans about 350 kilometres of shoreline.
-The lands under our jurisdiction are used for a variety of purposes, ranging from port operations and commercial enterprises, to conservation areas and local parks.
-Tenants and terminals leasing and operating on port land are required to follow all applicable environmental standards as part of their tenancy agreements.
+The Vancouver Fraser Port Authority’s manages more than 1,000 hectares of land.
+These lands are used for a variety of purposes, ranging from port operations and commercial enterprises, to conservation areas and local parks.

 Environmental site assessments